jennihultman/Linux-course-2019/ProblemsLinux.md

 You will be using program that will need a file from your $WRKDIR directory to be in the same directory ($HOME) where you run the program.
 However, the file is 5 GB and does not fit to your $HOME.
 What can you do?

 ## Question 2
-**to correctly answer this question you have to resolve all the points**

 You run a BLAST search against 16S rRNA gene database using the following command